mozilla-mobile/FirefoxLite/README.md

 Getting Involved
 ----------------
+Mango was a working repository for [Firefox Lite](https://github.com/mozilla-tw/FirefoxLite).
+All the development work and issues are now back to [Firefox Lite](https://github.com/mozilla-tw/FirefoxLite).
+For any issues or pull requests, please file it to [Firefox Lite](https://github.com/mozilla-tw/FirefoxLite)

 We encourage you to participate in this open source project.
 We love Pull Requests, Bug Reports, ideas, (security) code reviews or any kind of positive contribution.
 Please read the [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).